rapid7/insightconnect-plugins/ivanti_security_controls/help.md

 #### Get Patch Details

-This action is used to retrieve detailed patch information from Ivanti Security Controls.
+This action is used to retrieve information about a patch from Ivanti Security Controls.

 ##### Input